ccrudkin/weatherscheme/README.md

 > `set DEBUG=weatherscheme:* & npm start`

 Finally, navigate to your local host IP and port to access the site.
 With this standard setup, it will usually be `http://127.0.0.1:3000/` (or something quite similar).
+You may need to adjust firewall settings to allow Node.js through.

-#### NOTE:
+#### NOTES:
 The app will not be able to communicate with the external APIs without a `.env` file.
 That is not included in the repo for security reasons, but can be sent separately or recreated.
+This file must be named `.env` exactly, which can be accomplished by typing `.env.` on Windows, which the OS 'corrects' by dropping the trailing dot.

 ### Project file structure:
 This app uses standard Express file structure.
 The main app is contained in `app.js`, while `/routes` contains the basic router script that handles server-side requests and processes.